 State biomedical standard of care (how is the condition typically treated within biomedicine not how the individual medical professional treated it).

 The report should be 2 to 4 pages long.
-Try and limit your reports to <4 pages. *Title Page and Abstract are not required.
+Try to limit your reports to <4 pages. *Title Page and Abstract are not required.

 Course Outline